Documentation Scheme

 5. CHANGELOG.md is the task log — git log is the commit log (different granularity, no overlap)

 Never duplicate between layers.
 If content exists in .planning/REQUIREMENTS.md, don't copy it into docs/.
 Reference it.
-If a lesson applies beyond this project, put it in lessons/, not knowledge/.
+If a learning applies beyond this project, put it in learnings/, not knowledge/.
 The artifact reviewer checks for cross-document duplication.

 • Per-instance workflow tracker — the real-time state tracking artifact for an active composition.
 Created when a composition begins, updated after every path completes.
-Records the active path, completed paths, deferred improvements, dynamic insertions, and the full composition plan.
+Records selected catalog atoms, completed paths, deferred improvements, dynamic insertions, V-loop/evidence status, and the full composition plan.
 Unlike the three-layer documentation scheme (which is project-level and durable), .planning/workflows/<id>.md is composition-level and ephemeral — it exists for the duration of the current chain.
 The retired single-file WORKFLOW.md model is legacy only.

-FLOW 16 is what populates the project-level docs described in this page.
-The per-instance workflow tracker is what gives visibility into the ongoing composition before FLOW 16 runs.
+AF-DOCUMENT is what populates the project-level docs described in this page.
+The per-instance workflow tracker gives visibility into the ongoing composition before durable docs are updated.

 See Also